gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 The GitLab monitor exporter allows you to measure various GitLab metrics, pulled from Redis and the database.

 [➔ Read more about the GitLab monitor exporter.](gitlab_monitor_exporter.md)

+## Configuring Prometheus to monitor Kubernetes

+> Introduced in GitLab 9.0.
+> Pod monitoring introduced in GitLab 9.4.

+If your GitLab server is running within Kubernetes, Prometheus will collect metrics from the Nodes and [annotated Pods](https://prometheus.io/docs/operating/configuration/#kubernetes_sd_config) in the cluster, including performance data on each container.
+This is particularly helpful if your CI/CD environments run in the same cluster, as you can use the [Prometheus project integration][] to monitor them.

+To disable the monitoring of Kubernetes:

+1. Edit `/etc/gitlab/gitlab.rb`
+1. Add or find and uncomment the following line and set it to `false`:

+    ```ruby
+    prometheus['monitor_kubernetes'] = false
+    ```

+1. Save the file and [reconfigure GitLab][reconfigure] for the changes to take effect

 [grafana]: https://grafana.net
 [hsts]: https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security